 - career dynamics: the development of individual careers goes through the following stages, in terms of their employment is opportunities for development.

 - growth at the beginning of the career, when new skills are acquired, knowledge grows quickly, competence develops, preferences and interests are clarified

 - establishing the path of career development, when acquired during the previous stage, have already been applied, evaluated and strengthened by experience when higher levels of competence have been reached, full career development (maturity) when individuals have taken the already chosen path of career and act according to their abilities, skills, and motivation.

 During these stages, different individuals develop at different rates, the progress they make is different for each.
 For example, in the process of maturity, some individuals continue to grow, others remain at the same level, and some decline.

 There are four groups of workers, given the changes that occur in their career development.
 The first group consists of employees with high development potential, performing below the standard.

-The second, employees working in key positions, having the potential for development and performing according to the requirements of the standard.
+The second group includes employees working in key positions, having the potential for development, and performing according to the requirements of the standard.

 The third group includes employees who have good performance but poor development opportunities and the fourth group consists of people with unsatisfactory job performance and low development potential.